1.19. Barebox Bootchooser¶

 boot

-command will return with an error after the first failed boot target.global.bootchooser.state_prefix
+command will return with an error after the first failed boot target.
+Defaults to 0.global.bootchooser.state_prefix

 global.bootchooser.targets